-Also, since my children William and Catherine are now high school age, I've experienced first hand the ups (and occasional downs!) of homeschool for children of all ages.
+Also, since my children William and Catherine are now high school age, I've experienced first hand the ups of homeschool for children of all ages.

-And home school is still the best decision I've ever made.
+And home school is definitely the best decision I've ever made.

 My parents chose homeschool back in the early days when hardly anyone knew what home school was and everyone believed it was illegal.